With You Always–Love, Dad

-Trapped in an elevator with a severe case of claustrophobia, she took the opportunity to record her feelings about her father.
+Trapped in an elevator, she took the opportunity to record her feelings about her father.

 One minute, I was a 31-year-old part-time music teacher.
 The next, I’d turned into one of my pre-K students, hyperventilating and sobbing uncontrollably, wishing Mom and Dad would come rescue me.
 That’s what claustrophobia will do to you.

 My parents were home on Long Island, though, and I was trapped in an elevator in a Manhattan high-rise.
 All alone.
 This was exactly what I’d been afraid of when my best friend asked me to come see her new apartment.
 Unless I wanted to climb 15 flights of stairs, this metal coffin was my only way up.

 So I said a prayer and went for it.
 I was doing okay...until the elevator car jerked and then came to a halt–between floors.
 What a cruel trick for God to play on me.

 I tried taking deep, cleansing breaths.
 Feeling faint, I sank to the floor and tucked my head between my knees.
 Close your eyes, go to your happy place.
 Maybe because the next day was Father’s Day, I thought back to how Dad comforted me when I was a little girl.
 “Catch the kiss!” he’d say.

 He’d pucker his lips, blow a kiss and laugh as I ran around our living room, grabbing handfuls of air, trying to hold on to the invisible.
 Had I ever told him what those moments meant to me?
 I might never get the chance.
 Not if I suffocated in here...or if the cable snapped and I plummeted to my death.

 I opened my eyes.
 Blinking away my tears, I spied a little door below the button panel.
 Emergency Phone.
 Thank God!
 I snatched up the receiver.
 “I’m stuck in here!
 Get me out, please!”
 At the very least, maybe they could relay my last words to my family...